Travel Review – Hotel Belmar

 The hotel delivered on all of the promises made prior to arrival, including securing me a private guide as I had requested.

 Costa Rica is the land of pura vida (pure life).
 Hotel Belmar in Monteverde delivers the full essence of pura vida in one of Costa Rica’s most incredible destinations.
-It is one of the few hotels in the world that I am truly looking forward to going to back to.
-And I didn’t get to see the Quetzal, so I’ll likely go back in the spring.
+It is one of the few hotels in the world that I would gladly return to again.